Code-Institute-Submissions/yuyu78-memory-light_SeptResub/README.md

 ### Devices tested

 ## Testing User Stories
-1. I want to be able to play the game on different device
+1. **As a first-time player, I want to be able to play the game on different device**

     **Devices tested during the project**:
 * Desktop